mapcomponents/react-map-components-maplibre/src/stories/README.md

 ```
   useEffect(() => {
+    let _componentId = componentId.current;

     return () => {
-      // This is the cleanup function, it is called when this react component is removed from reactDOM
+      // This is the cleanup function, it is called when this react component is removed from react-dom
       if (mapRef.current) {
-        if (mapRef.current.style && mapRef.current.getLayer(layerId)) {
-          mapRef.current.removeLayer(layerId);
-        }
-        if (mapRef.current.style && mapRef.current.getSource(layerSourceId)) {
-          mapRef.current.removeSource(layerSourceId);
-        }
+        mapRef.current.cleanup(_componentId);

         mapRef.current = null;
       }